lwinmoepaing/cs50x_recisharing/README.md

 - Third Table is for recipes data.
 This table is , called 'recipes', id (primary key), title, ingredients, steps (for instruction list), image (for recipe image), youtube_link (for embeded link), category_id (Foreign key for id of 'categories' table), user_id (Foreign key for id of 'users' table),

-#### Features
+#### Features :

-Guest User
-- Guest User can search Recipe by Category , Title or Both.

 Login User
 - Login User can CRUD for their recipes.
 - Login User can CRUD for their profile.
+- Login User can visit Recipe Owner Profile.
+- Login User can search Recipe by Category , Title or Both.

+Guest User
-- Guest User can search Recipe by Category , Title or Both.
+- Guest User can search Recipe by Category , Title or Both.\
+- Guest User can also visit Recipe Owner Profile.

-#### Demo Screencast
+#### Demo Screencast :

 ![DemoScreen gif](./demo.gif)

 #### Tricky Part for Me!!

-### All requirement installtaions for project
+#### All requirement installtaions for project
 It's inside ```requirements.txt```

-### How to Install All Modules
+#### How to Install All Modules
 ``` pip install -r requirements.txt ```

 ### Modules Which I used in this project